sunepoulsen/it-developer/README.md

-# TimeLog
+# IT Developer

-Desktop application to manage time registrations for employees.
+Desktop application IT developers with time registration, password storage and other common features useful for working as an IT Developer.

 [Documentation](doc/README.md)